nft-rainbow/discordBot/README.md

 ### How to mint the NFTs
 #### EasyMint
-After the users in the discord channel can input the `/claim [user_address]` to the chat frame, the bot will return the NFT information in several seconds.
+After the users in the discord channel can input the `/claim easy-mint [user_address]` to the chat frame, the bot will return the NFT information in several seconds.

 |  Parameters Name   | Meaning  | Required or Optional |
 |  ----  | ----  | ---- |
 | user_address  | The blockchain address of the user |required |

 #### CustomMint
-After the users in the discord channel can input the `/claim customNFT [user_address]` to the chat frame, the bot will return the NFT information in several seconds.
+After the users in the discord channel can input the `/claim custom-mint [user_address]` to the chat frame, the bot will return the NFT information in several seconds.

 |  Parameters Name   | Meaning  | Required or Optional |
 |  ----  | ----  | ---- |